gezalore/designbench/docs/source/compare.rst

 If you rerun the same session yourself, the actual results might of course differ, as they depend on the host machine, environment, or the version of the compilers you are using.
-The point here is that designbench gives you the ability to draw statistically sound conclusions.
+The point here is that RTLMeter gives you the ability to draw statistically sound conclusions.

 If you care, you can of course keep going until your time and patience allows.